-WHEREAS, Asian Americans and Pacific Islanders have started businesses, including some of our Nation's most successful and dynamic enterprises; these men and women are leaders in every aspect of American life such as government and industry, science and medicine, the arts and our Armed Forces, education and sports; and
+WHEREAS, Asian and Pacific Islander Americans have fostered enterprise to include many of our Nation's most successful and dynamic businesses; these men and women are leaders in every aspect of American life such as government, industry, science, medicine, the arts, our Armed Forces, education and sports; and

-WHEREAS, New York received some of the first Asian arrivals in the early 1800s; sailors and traders of the China trade became an essential part of the port culture that formed in New York City, the city of immigrants and the American Dream; and
+WHEREAS, New York received some of the first Asian arrivals in the early 1800s; sailors and traders of the China trade route became an essential part of the port culture that formed in New York City, the city of immigrants and the American Dream; and

-WHEREAS, New York is home to Asian Pacific Islanders from all parts of the Asian continent and Pacific Islands, including Japan, China, Taiwan, Korea, Thailand, Vietnam, Laos, Burma, Cambodia, the Philippines, Samoa, Fiji, Guam, India, Pakistan, Bangladesh, Sri Lanka, Nepal, Sikkim, and Bhutan; and
+WHEREAS, New York is home to Asian and Asian Pacific Islanders from all parts of the Asian continent and Pacific Islands, including Japan, China, Taiwan, Korea, Thailand, Vietnam, Laos, Burma (Myanmar), Cambodia, the Philippines, Samoa, Fiji, Guam, India, Pakistan, Bangladesh, Sri Lanka, Nepal, Sikkim, and Bhutan; and

-WHEREAS, The United States Congress passed a joint Congressional Resolution in 1978 to commemorate Asian/Pacific American Heritage Week during the first week of May; this date was chosen because two important anniversaries occurred during this time: the arrival of the first Japanese immigrants in America on May 7, 1843, and the completion of the transcontinental railroad by many Chinese laborers on May 10, 1869; and
+WHEREAS, The United States Congress passed a joint Congressional Resolution in 1978, to commemorate Asian and Asian Pacific American Heritage Week during the first week of May; this date was chosen because two important anniversaries occurred during this time: the arrival of the first Japanese immigrants in America on May 7, 1843, and the completion of the transcontinental railroad by Chinese laborers on May 10, 1869; and

-WHEREAS, In 1990, Congress voted to expand it from a week to a month long celebration; In May 1992, the month of May was permanently designated as "Asian/Pacific American Heritage Month"; and
+WHEREAS, In 1990, Congress voted to expand it from a week to a month-long celebration; in May 1992, the month of May was permanently designated as "Asian/Pacific American Heritage Month"; and

-WHEREAS, According to the 2010 Census, Asian/Pacific Islanders comprise 7.8% of the population of New York State, and 14%, and growing, of New York City; and
+WHEREAS, According to the 2010 Census, Asian and Asian Pacific Islanders comprised 7.8% of the population of New York State and 14%, and growing, of New York City; and

-WHEREAS, Chinatown in Manhattan, Queens, and Brooklyn is the largest enclave of Chinese people in the Western hemisphere; furthermore, the New York City metropolitan area is home to 15% of all Korean Americans in the United States; and
+WHEREAS, Chinatown in Manhattan, Queens, and Brooklyn form the largest enclave of Chinese people in the Western hemisphere; furthermore, the New York City metropolitan area is home to 15% of all Korean Americans in the United States; and

-WHEREAS, There are many notable Asian Americans from New York, some of whom include: Wataru "Wat" Misaka, player for the New York Knicks in the 1947-48 season; Yuri Kochiyama, Nobel Peace Prize nominee; Roger Y. Tsien, awarded the 2008 Nobel Prize in chemistry for his discovery and development of the green fluorescent protein (GFP) with two other chemists: Martin Chalfie of Columbia University and Osamu Shimomura of Boston University and Marine Biological Laboratory; Jip Chun, who worked for Otis Elevator Co. and invented a fire safety switch in all eleva-Queens; tors; Lucy Liu, Chinese American actress from Woodside, Hikaru Utada, Japanese American singer, songwriter, arranger, and producer; Bill Lann Lee, Assistant United States Attorney General for the Civil Rights Division for the United States Department of Justice Civil Rights Division under President Bill Clinton; Sheryl WuDunn, a SUNY Trustee and writer for the New York Times and the first Asian American to win a
+WHEREAS, There are many notable Asian and Asian Pacific Islander Americans from New York, some of whom include: Wataru "Wat" Misaka, player for the New York Knicks in the 1947-48 season; Yuri Kochiyama, Nobel Peace Prize nominee; Roger Y. Tsien, awarded the 2008 Nobel Prize in chemistry for his discovery and development of the green fluorescent protein (GFP) with two other chemists: Martin Chalfie of Columbia University and Osamu Shimomura of Boston University and Marine Biological Laboratory; Jip Chun, who worked for Otis Elevator Co. and invented a fire safety switch in all elevators; Lucy Liu, Chinese American actress from Woodside, Queens; Hikaru Utada, Japanese American singer, songwriter, arranger, and producer; Bill Lann Lee, Assistant United States Attorney General for the United States Department of Justice

-Pulitzer Prize in 1990; Zubin Mehta, Conductor, New York Philharmonic Orchestra; Charles Mingus, jazz double bassist, composer, band leader; Laura Chang, science editor, The New York Times; Michiko Kakutani, The New York Times literary critic and author; Jennifer 8.
-Lee, journalist, The New York Times; John Liu, the first Asian American elected to the New York City Council (representing Flushing, Queens) in 2001 and New York City Comptroller; Grace Meng, the first Asian American elected to the U.S. Congress from New York; Benny Agbayani, former outfielder for New York Mets; Yung Wing, the first Chinese person to graduate from a U.S. college (Yale in 1854); Jeremy Lin, player for the New York Knicks in the 2011-2012 season; and Ron Kim, first Korean American to be elected to the New York State Legislature in 2012, to name a few; and
+SUNY Trustee and writer for THE NEW YORK TIMES and the first Asian American to win a Pulitzer Prize in 1990; Zubin Mehta, Conductor, New York Philharmonic Orchestra; Charles Mingus, jazz double bassist, composer, band leader; Laura Chang, science editor, THE NEW YORK TIMES; Michiko Kakutani, THE NEW YORK TIMES literary critic and author; Jennifer Lee, journalist, THE NEW YORK TIMES; John Liu, the first Asian American elected to the New York City Council (representing Flushing, Queens) in 2001 and New York City Comptroller; Grace Meng, the first Asian American elected to the U.S. Congress from New York; Benny Agbayani, former outfielder for the New York Mets; Yung Wing, the first Chinese person to graduate from a U.S. college (Yale in 1854); and Jeremy Lin, player for the New York Knicks in the 2011-2012 season, to name a few; and